s-macke/WebGPU-Lab/README.md

 # WebGPU-Experiments

-Experiments in WebGPU technology.
+Demos and experiments in WebGPU technology.
 The focus is especially on compute shaders.

 # **[Demo][project demo]**